architectural innovation

 Step 5 – Implement and Integrate at Scale

-Once the configuration has been tested and refined, it’s time to roll it out across the organization.
-This step requires alignment across teams, updated processes, and clearly assigned ownership.
-Changes must be embedded into daily operations, supported with the right training, and reinforced with performance tracking.
-Innovation management platforms can help coordinate this stage, offering visibility, accountability, and a structured way to sustain momentum and measure long-term results.
+Once the configuration has been tested and refined, roll it out across the organization.
+This requires alignment between teams, updated processes, and clearly assigned ownership.

 How Innovation Platforms Enable Architectural Innovation at Scale